-Please, Mr Magic Fish, has a well-known folk-tale theme – people who are too greedy, never prosper.
+Please, Mr Magic Fish, has a familiar folk-tale theme – people who are too greedy, never prosper.
 It is told in a lively, engaging and deceptively simple way.
 The author uses words and illustrations to change the mood of the tale, as the wishes of its characters, Jack and Liz, become more and more extravagant.
 The fact that they forget to say ‘thank you’, as their demands increase, is also beautifully illustrated.
 The fish’s face sends a clear message to the reader!

-The subtlety of the writing is demonstrated in the imagery of the angry sea.
-As the fish gets more frustrated with the greedy couple, the ferocity of the sea increases.
+The subtlety of the writing is demonstrated in the imagery of the angry sea; as the fish gets more frustrated with the greedy couple, the ferocity of the sea increases.

 Souhami also explains why she ended the story in the way that she did.
 I think some readers will like it.
 Perhaps some traditional tale purists will not!

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.